Why do people sometimes call a Humanist funeral “Celebrating a Life”?

 How much does it cost?

-My fee is €325 of which €25 goes to the Humanist Association of Ireland.
-If I need to travel some distance and/or go to two locations, I will add something to this.
+The fee is €365 of which €40 goes to the Humanist Association of Ireland.
+If I need to travel some distance and/or the funeral is in two parts, I will add something to this.

 Typically your funeral director will pay my fee and include it in the final bill to the family.